 Crowdsourcing and translation, MT aspects.
 Shifted topics and completed his PhD in Linguistics with Naomi Feldman; now on the machine learning team at Amazon.

-- Brianna Satinoff (master's student in CS, co-advised with Jimmy Lin)
+- Brianna Satinoff (master's degree in CS, co-advised with Jimmy Lin)

 Topic modeling and visualization.
-Now working in industry.
+Now working in clinical NLP at 3M.